NMDWSM0/Project2-Stream-Compaction/README.md

 ### 5. Why is My GPU Approach So Slow?
 (Extra Credit)

 In my implementation, I use a complete kernel which can compute the whole process of scan within each block, so there's no such problems about thread numbers and number of blocks, the performance of Efficient method is faster than naive approach and CPU if there's enough data (about 65k, below that all GPU approach even thrust is slower than CPU).
+For the question asked in this part, I think it's not let a thread handling the data just equal to it's `tid`; instead we should handle the data of `(tid + 1) * twooffset - 1`, so we can quit half of the warps at each level, getting better performance.

 ### 6. Extra Credit